Padshahnama: History

 The Mughal Army led by Prince Aurangzeb, Syed Khan-i-Jahan, Abdullah Khan Bahadur Firuz Jang and Khan Dauran enter Orchha.

-Shah Jahan in his eighth regnal year asked Muhammad Amin Qazvini to write an official history of his reign and he completed his Badshahnama in 1636, which covers the first ten (lunar) years of Shah Jahan’s reign.
+Shah Jahan in his eighth regnal year asked Muhammad Amin Qazvini to write an official history of his reign and he completed his Padshahnama in 1636, which covers the first ten (lunar) years of Shah Jahan’s reign.

-Jalaluddin Tabatabai wrote another Badshahnama, but the extant portion of the text covers only four years, from fifth to eighth regnal year of the emperor.
-The project was later given to Abdul Hamid Lahori, who wrote his Badshahnama in two volumes.
+Jalaluddin Tabatabai wrote another Padshahnama, but the extant portion of the text covers only four years, from fifth to eighth regnal year of the emperor.
+The project was later given to Abdul Hamid Lahori, who wrote his Padshahnama in two volumes.
 The first volume of this work is based upon Qazvini’s work but has more details.
 The second volume covers the next ten (lunar) years of Shah Jahan’s reign.
 He completed his work in 1648.
 Lahori died in 1654.
-Muhammad Waris, a pupil of Lahori was given the responsibility to complete the task and his Badshahnama (completed in 1656) covers the rest of the period of Shah Jahan’s reign.
-His work was published by the Asiatic Society as the third volume of the Badshahnama of Lahori.
+Muhammad Waris, a pupil of Lahori was given the responsibility to complete the task and his Padshahnama (completed in 1656) covers the rest of the period of Shah Jahan’s reign.
+His work was published by the Asiatic Society as the third volume of the Padshahnama of Lahori.

 Extant manuscripts

-In 1799, Saadat Ali Khan II, the Nawab of Awadh in northern India, sent the Badshahnama, to King George III of Great Britain.
-Today, the imperial illustrated manuscript of the Badshahnama of Lahori is preserved in the Royal Library at Windsor Castle, and is known as the Windsor Padshahnama.
+In 1799, Saadat Ali Khan II, the Nawab of Awadh in northern India, sent the Padshahnama, to King George III of Great Britain.
+Today, the imperial illustrated manuscript of the Padshahnama of Lahori is preserved in the Royal Library at Windsor Castle, and is known as the Windsor Padshahnama.
 It was produced between 1630 and 1657 and contains 44 miniatures, some full page narrative scenes of battles, court ceremonies and other events (11 are across two pages), and some smaller individual portraits, surrounded by geometric decoration.
 These illustrate the genealogy of the Mughal dynasty which begins the work.
 The page size is 58.6 x 36.8 cm, and 13 different lead artists worked on the volume.
 In 1994, while the volume was being rebound for conservation reasons, the opportunity was taken to tour all the miniatures in an exhibition that was shown in New Delhi, the Queen's Gallery in London, and six American cities.

-Manuscripts of the Badshahnamas of Qazvini and Waris are preserved in the British Library.
-The original manuscript of the Badshah Nama that depicts the complete reign of Shah Jahan is preserved in Khuda Bakhsh Oriental Library, Patna, India.
+Manuscripts of the Padshahnamas of Qazvini and Waris are preserved in the British Library.
+The original manuscript of the Padshahnama that depicts the complete reign of Shah Jahan is preserved in Khuda Bakhsh Oriental Library, Patna, India.

 Other individual miniatures are held in a number collections.
 The Khalili Collection of Islamic Art has one miniature in which Shah Jahan and his court watch two elephants fighting.
 There were some later illustrated manuscript copies made; for example the Metropolitan Museum of Art in New York has miniatures from 17th-century versions, and the Los Angeles County Museum of Art from one of around 1800.